 If you are interested in electronics, then you might have come across these two abbreviations, PCB and PCBA.
 These two abbreviations are used interchangeably, but they are very different from each other.
-So what's the difference between these two terms?
+So what's the difference between these PCB and PCBA?

 The alternatives of PCBs are point-to-point construction, and wire wrap but these are rarely used.
 A lot of effort is required to layout the circuit on a PCB.
 However, this process can be automated for mass production.
 The circuit board substrate is usually made from dielectric composite materials.
 These materials can be epoxy resin and reinforcement of other materials such as glass fibers, or paper.

 At first, these boards were designed manually on a clear mylar sheet by creating a photomask.
 However, modern PCBs are designed using dedicated software.